Skip to Main Content

 • When you place your mouse on the tick it changes to a cross and the word 'delete' appears.

-• Clicking the cross will delete the file but not the item.
+• Clicking the cross will delete the file but not the record.
 This action cannot be undone.

-To delete more than one item go into the draft of the item.
+To delete more than one file go into the draft of the record.

 • All the files will be displayed at the top of the page.

 • Clicking on the word 'Manage' takes you to a screen where you can hover your mouse over the files you wish to delete.
-Doing so brings up a cross next to the file, and clicking this cross deletes the file.
+This brings up a cross next to the file, and clicking this cross deletes the file.

 • Files can only be deleted one at a time and this action cannot be undone.